Ayushman281/StockBot-GoogleADK/README.md

 A multi-agent system built with Google ADK for answering stock-related questions using real-time data and news.

+# Live Demo

+The application is deployed and accessible at: https://stock-bot-google-adk.vercel.app/

 ## Project Overview

 This system uses a modular multi-agent architecture to process natural language queries about stocks.
 It fetches real-time stock data and news to provide insightful answers about stock performance and market trends.